mk/clerk-px23/README.md

 ## Examples of Moldable Development with Clerk

-In addition to the sorts of traditional data science use cases that one might expect from something that has "notebook" features, we intend Clerk to be a general puepose programmer's assistant that allows the rapid construction of tiny interfaces during daily work.
+In addition to the sorts of traditional data science use cases that one might expect from something that has "notebook" features, we intend Clerk to be a general purpose programmer's assistant that allows the rapid construction of tiny interfaces during daily work.
 Here are a few samples of tools and documentation created in this manner.

 ### Augmenting table names